sflarkin/satellite_analysis/README.md

 ### Art to Ascii

 [Rockstar](https://bitbucket.org/gfcstanford/rockstar/src/master/README.md), developed by Peter Behroozi, is a 6-D Friends of Friends halo finder.
-While rockstar had been used to analyze the Bolshoi Planck cosmological simulations, another ART simulation, the formatting of the two art formats were different.
+While rockstar had been used to analyze the Bolshoi Planck cosmological simulations, another ART simulation, the formatting of the two art formats are incompatible.
 As a result, rockstar could not be directly run on the VELA simulations, as their ART headers varied significantly.
 In order to get around this, I used the yt-project to reformat the VELA particle data to the basic ASCII format that works with rockstar.

 To do this, the script [arttoascii.py](VELAscripts/arttoascii.py) was used.
 To call this script, use the command